-The 3 areas of focus for the new primary maths curriculum are Fluency, Reasoning and Problem Solving.
+The 3 areas of focus for the primary maths curriculum are Fluency, Reasoning and Problem Solving.
 In mathematics we hope to help children develop the ability to solve problems, to understand numbers, shape and relationships, and to predict likely results.

 At every stage in mathematics the children are encouraged to apply their knowledge to real-life situations.
+Teachers use every relevant subject to develop pupils' mathematical fluency.
+We want pupils to be confident in number and other mathematical skills.
+We encourage the pupils to understand and appreciate the importance of maths.
 Pupils are offered a wide range of practical activities to stimulate and reinforce their mathematical thinking.
-From September 2017 we will be adopting a whole school approach to the use of the new more detailed schemes of learning from the White Rose Maths Hub resources.
+We have adopted a whole school approach to the use of the new more detailed schemes of learning from the White Rose Maths Hub resources.